agenticplug.ai - Agentic Commerce Optimization company

 Commercial Fishing and Seafood

-Ketchikan's identity as the 'Salmon Capital of the World' rests on a working commercial fishing fleet that lands salmon, halibut, sablefish, and Pacific cod from Southeast Alaska waters, supporting Trident Seafoods Ketchikan and a network of cold-storage, gear, and marine-services firms across the Ketchikan Gateway Borough.
+Ketchikan's 'Salmon Capital of the World' identity rests on a working commercial fishing fleet that lands salmon, halibut, sablefish, and Pacific cod from Southeast Alaska waters.

 U.S. Coast Guard

-U.S. Coast Guard Base Ketchikan maintains three cutters and is the principal Coast Guard logistics and maintenance hub for Southeast Alaska, supporting fisheries enforcement, search-and-rescue, and ice-region patrols across the 17th Coast Guard District.
-The base and its civilian-contractor community drive housing, fuel, and services demand across Ketchikan.
+U.S. Coast Guard Base Ketchikan is the principal Coast Guard logistics and maintenance hub for Southeast Alaska, supporting the 17th District covering all of Alaska.

 Shipbuilding and Marine Services

-The Ketchikan Shipyard, operated by Vigor Industrial on Tongass Avenue, runs two dry-docks and is the largest shipbuilding and ship-repair facility in Alaska, building Alaska Class Ferries for the Alaska Marine Highway System and supporting maintenance for federal, state, and commercial vessels across Southeast Alaska.
+The Ketchikan Shipyard is the largest shipbuilding and ship-repair facility in Alaska, supporting Alaska Marine Highway System construction and federal, state, and commercial vessel maintenance.

 Tourism and Tongass Outdoor Recreation